top of page

 • Course Details

-Course Length: 90 guided learning hours Total Qualification Time: 170 hours Minimum Age: 18 years Course Cost (2024 fees): £1000 (fees will incrementally increase every academic year) CPCAB Registration Fee (2024 fees): £182 (fees will incrementally increase every academic year) Total Fee (2024): £1182 (fees will incrementally increase every academic year) Attendance Requirements: 90% minimum (equates to missing just 10 hours of the course.
+Course Length: 90 guided learning hours Total Qualification Time: 170 hours Minimum Age: 18 years Course Cost (Academic Year 2024-25): £1000 (fees will incrementally increase every academic year) CPCAB Registration Fee (Academic Year 2024-25 fees): £182 (fees will incrementally increase every academic year) Total Fee (Academic Year 2024-25): £1182 (fees will incrementally increase every academic year) Attendance Requirements: 90% minimum (equates to missing just 10 hours of the course.
 Please consider this when booking holidays

 • Course Location